How to protect your cosmetics brand from dupes

 1. Factor trade marks into product development

-Don’t wait until after launch to think about protection.
+Do not wait until after launch to think about protection.
 Trade mark strategy should be part of your product design and development process from day one.

 2. Prioritise trade mark registration

 Registering your trade mark gives you exclusive rights and the legal grounds to challenge copycats.
+For a step-by-step guide, read our trade mark registration guide for Australia.

 3. Protect distinctive packaging and product features